Description

 The Automated Conditioned Place Preference Apparatus consists of three acrylic compartments or chambers.
 Two compartments serve as the experimental compartments, which are interconnected by the third compartment, which is smaller in size.
 A clear removable acrylic lid covers all three compartments.

 The apparatus includes white, black, and striped contextual plates, two dual control lights, and two dual control shock grids.
 The shock grids are removable and provide currents between 0.1-4.0mA in 0.1mA steps.
 Highly sensitive IT sensor mechanisms are built between chambers for automated detection.
-This allows automated counting detection, which can work in addition to video tracking systems such as the Noldus EthoVision XT.
+This allows automated counting detection, which can work in addition to video tracking systems such as the ConductVision, EthoVision XT, or ANY-Maze.
 Each chamber functions independently, including light controls, shock controls, and animal location detection.

 Conduct Science also offers speakers for sound cues, which can be equipped in the experimental chambers.
 Moreover, the compartments can also be equipped with automated guillotine doors upon request.